janwilmake/basedpeople/ADR.md

 Since deep research with large processors take quite some time and have a chance to fail, I found it quite difficult to find a good task that works with structured output that includes all historical public appearances.
 It's a lot of manual iterative work, so I hope I can find ways to make this more systematic for future new projects.
 How can we minimize research time of finding the right parameters for a given objective?

 As a last resort, I am considering to perform an extra step to convert to my desired structured JSON based off the parallel markdown report (or based off the auto JSON); this seems to work really well! https://letmeprompt.com/httpspastebincon-ydkngl0.
 I saw there's a lot of URLs that weren't correct in this result, so decided to add one line to link to google if the URL is not there or low confidence: https://letmeprompt.com/rules-httpsuithu-qf1xsx0

+After seeing that even a simplified search-task schema didn't work, I am now trying to simplify the task.